 “If there is no plan B, then plan A has to work. … If you’re anxious, instead of making fallback plans, think about the worst that can happen if you fail.
 How bad would it be?
 You quickly find out it’s really nothing. … You may be humiliated, but that is the worst that can happen.” – Arnold Schwarzenegger

 The truly confident have lost fortunes and gained them back again, faster than the first time.
-They had much more in place than when they started out.
+They had much more in place than when they started.
 The connections, the knowledge, the experience.

 So even if the worst does happen, what would you do next?

-Now that you’ve given thought to that, what can you do to help make sure that your Plan A does work?
+Now that you’ve thought about that, what can you do to help ensure that your Plan A does work?

-When you have nothing left except to put in your best effort, you might find that you’re much more likely to succeed.
+You’re likely to succeed when you have nothing left except to put in your best effort.

 Having a Plan B, and even Plans C – Z, can distract and make it more likely that Plan A will fail.
 It’s all about focus.
-Do you have what it takes to keep focused on Plan A and Plan A only?
+Do you have what it takes to focus only on Plan A?

 Success Clue #14: The Day Has 24 Hours

-Arnold had a very full schedule as he was building his career in Hollywood.
+Arnold had a full schedule as he was building his career in Hollywood.
 He slept for 6 hours from 12:00 a.m. to 6:00 a.m.
-Arnold had workouts, acting classes, auditions, and college classes.
-He juggled all of that with his businesses, including construction contracting, real estate investments, and mail order sales.
+He had workouts, acting classes, auditions, and college classes.
+He juggled everything with his businesses, including construction contracting, real estate investments, and mail-order sales.

 “As a student, I’d trained five hours a day, gone to acting classes four hours a day, worked in construction several hours a day, and gone to college and done my homework.” – Arnold Schwarzenegger

-All of that was part of Plan A. Even with only one plan involved. there can still be multiple parts to it.
+All of that was part of Plan A. Even with only one plan involved, it can still have multiple parts.